How to Shrink Your Arduino Projects: Making a Permanent Circuit Board

 8. Try uploading File>Examples>Basics>LED blink sketch to Atmega8 via Arduino and if the LED blinks then your board works properly.

 NOTE: While uploading the sketch via ISP, instead of simply uploading the sketch, select upload using programmer(Ctrl+shift+U).

 9. Unplug the Arduino programmer and plug your standalone Arduino(Atmega8 chip) to an external power supply(5v).

 This is a breadboard version of the programmer.
 Here, you need to make all the connections on the breadboard again and again whenever you want to program your chip.
 So I made a permanent programmer board.

 Here is one of my Arduino projects that I shrunk.

-Arduino boards are very versatile tools for making many electronics projects.
-Now shrink Arduino projects very easily using this tutorial.
-I hope you find this useful!! :D
+Arduino boards are versatile tools for making electronics projects.
+Now you can shrink Arduino projects very easily.
+I hope you find this useful!!